More and more companies are looking for people who can do transcription jobs from home.

-Payment is sent via Paypal.
+Payment is sent monthly via PayPal.
 While the company doesn’t require that you purchase specialized software or a foot pedal, it does suggest getting headphones.

-AccuTran is another company that is always hiring transcribers.
+AccuTran is another company that continually has open online transcription jobs.

-Pay does compensate for some of the requirements they ask for you.
+Pay does compensate for some of the requirements they ask of you.

-One of the higher paying online transcription jobs you can find as a beginner, paying more than many other transcription companies.
+One of the higher-paying online transcription jobs you can find as a beginner, paying more than many other transcription companies.